lumapps-marketplace/lumapps-extension-code-sample/micro-app/micro-app/Plug and play/[Google Drive] Retrieval augmented generation/README.md

   Default value: "company policy"
   Required: false

+  ## Necessary API Scopes
+- https://www.googleapis.com/auth/drive.readonly - This scope allows read-only access to the user's Google Drive files, enabling the micro-app to search and retrieve documents

 ## Comments on Functioning
 - The microapp starts by searching Google Drive documents based on the user query
 - It filters and retrieves the top 3 most relevant documents